wal3sca/captains-log-api/README.md

 - mistakesWereMadeToday: boolean
 - daysSinceLastCrisis: number

-Let's get you started with the first one.
+Let's get you started with the first few.
 To pass tests, be sure to keep this object as your first one.

 ```js
 module.exports = [